A guide to the best help desk software

 Personalised views let help desk agents see their queue based on ticket status, assignee, group or other conditions.

-Zendesk’s web-based help desk solution allows support teams to collaborate with each other and share information using private comments on any issue that may arise.
+Zendesk’s web-based IT help desk solution allows support teams to collaborate and share information using private comments on any issue that may arise.
 It also displays real-time updates about who is viewing a ticket at any given moment.

 Help others help themselves

 Combine your service desk software with a customisable help centre, knowledge base, online community and customer portal so customers get better self-service and agents see improved efficiency and faster resolution.